-- If possible, find a quiet, private space where you will not be interrupted or overheard.
-Consider running a fan to create white noise outside the doorway and use headphones or earbuds.
+- Please be in a quiet, private space where you will not be distracted, interrupted, or overheard.
+Consider running a fan to create white noise outside the doorway and use headphones or earbuds to ensure privacy.

-- Test your speakers and microphone ahead of time to make sure they are working.
+- Test your speakers and microphone before your appointment to make sure they are working.

-- Facial expressions and other nonverbal cues help your clinician better understand you, so please use the biggest screen size available to you (i.e. a laptop rather than a phone).
+- Facial expressions and other nonverbal cues help your clinician better understand you.
+Please use the biggest screen size available to you (i.e., a laptop rather than a phone).
 Make sure the device is stable and the camera is level with your eyes.
 Your light source should be in front of you, not behind you; if you are sitting near a window or lamp, for example, make sure it is not in the frame with you.

 - Streaming services like Netflix and YouTube use a lot of bandwidth and can result in freezing or glitching video calls.
 Consider asking your family members or roommates not to use these during your video session unless you know your internet can support it.

-- To keep your personal information private, no one else should be in the room with you.
+- Please keep in mind as you meet with your mental health professional, eye contact may be difficult to establish and maintain via videoconference.
+To keep your personal information private, no one else should be in the room with you.
 Also, remember your therapist can see you!
-It’s a good idea to dress the same way you would for an in-person appointment.
+It is a good idea to dress the same way you would for an in-person appointment.

 - Please be on time for your appointment.
-If you are more than 15 minutes late, you will need to schedule another appointment through the Hub by calling 514-398-6017.
-A no-show fee of $25 may apply.
+If you are more than 15 minutes late, you will need to schedule another appointment.
+A no-show fee of $25 may also apply.

-- Once connected, your Mental Health Professional will ask you to present your McGill ID and ask for your current address & phone number in case of emergency or technical difficulties.
-You’ll then be asked to complete some paperwork through a secure online portal, which your Mental Health Professional will explain and review.
+- Once connected, your mental health professional will ask you to present your McGill ID and ask for your current address & phone number in case of an emergency or technical difficulties.
+You’ll then be asked to complete some paperwork through a secure online portal, which your mental health professional will explain and review.

-- After the paperwork is complete, you'll meet with your primary clinician to help them better understand the challenges that you are facing.
-Together you'll develop a personalized wellness plan best suited to your needs.
-Your personalized wellness plan might involve short-term one-on-one therapy, group therapy, peer support, a referral to a medical professional or community services, or another form of support.
+- At your first appointment, your clinician will work with you to help understand the challenges that you are facing, and together you will develop a personalized wellness plan best suited to your needs.
+If clinically appropriate, you may receive short-term therapy with the goal of helping you better cope with the challenges you are experiencing.
+Your personalized wellness plan could otherwise involve group therapy, peer support, a referral to a medical professional or community services, etc.

-TAO isn’t just for appointments!
-Your access to TAO also connects you with a wide range of evidence-based mental health resources available 24/7, so feel free to explore those at your own pace.
+- All students have access to Therapy Assistance Online (TAO), a service that connects students with a wide range of evidence-based mental health resources that are available 24/7.
+We encourage you to explore these resources at your own pace.
 Engaging with TAO self-help resources is shown to be as effective as individual therapy in reducing symptoms.